-1. Refer to functional assessment sheets in Appendix D. Complete the appropriate form (low-gradient or high-gradient streams).
+- 1. Refer to functional assessment sheets in Appendix D. Complete the appropriate form (low-gradient or high-gradient streams). - 2.
+Determine the category for the functional assessment score:

 If the score is: The value is: And the existing condition is:

 16 to 20 1.5 Fully Functional

 11 to 15 .75 Partially Impaired

 6 to 10 .50 Impaired

 Less than 6 .10 Very Impaired